 Monet’s ingenious gardening legacy is the variety of seasonal flowers in the garden.
 There’s always something going on at any time of year.

-There are so many different flowers in this part of the garden that you could time your visit with particular plant blossoming times.
-Springtime is probably the best time to visit Monet’s Garden because of the volume of blooming flowers.
+There are so many flowers in this part of the garden that you could time your visit with particular plant blossoming times.
+Springtime is the best time to visit Monet’s Garden because of the volume of blooming flowers.

 April is the time for tulips, forget-me-nots and daffodils.
-May brings clusters of pink rhododendrons and the violet wisteria dangling over the famous bridge to the bloom.
-July is the beginning of waterlilies, and August is the last month you can catch them in full bloom.
+May brings clusters of pink rhododendrons and violet wisteria dangling over the famous bridge to the bloom.
+July is the beginning of waterlilies, and August is the last month you can catch them in full colour.
 We were lucky to find the garden full of delicate roses during our visit in late August.